-The ‘Āina Mauna Christmas Tree Demonstration Project involves importing and propagating seed and outplanting Douglas fir and Grand fir trees on Department of Hawaiian Home Lands (DHHL) land in Humu‘ula/Pi‘ihonua on Hawai‘i Island.
+The ‘Āina Mauna Christmas Tree Demonstration Project was the first phase of our efforts to grow locally grown Christmas Trees.
+This phase involved importing and propagating seed and outplanting Douglas fir trees on Department of Hawaiian Home Lands (DHHL) land in Humu‘ula/Pi‘ihonua on Hawai‘i Island.
+We originally propagated and outplanted Grand fir and Noble fir, however only the Douglas fir grew well in the nursery and in the field.
 We selected these species because they were determined to be non-invasive and deemed desirable for Christmas trees.

 Our original plan was to import seedlings, however we discovered that imported seedlings may carry Phytophthora ramorum (sudden oak death), a soil-borne disease.
 Therefore we elected to import the seed and propagate them here in Hawai‘i.
 Our goal is to demonstrate that top quality Christmas trees can be successfully grown here in Hawai‘i.

 Seeds are being imported from the mainland and propagated by Aileen Yeh (Hawaii Agriculture Research Center) at the Division of Forestry & Wildlife (DOFAW) State Nursery in Kamuela, in collaboration with DOFAW Nursery Forester Jacob Witcraft.
 Outplanting of the seedlings will be done by volunteers.
 This web page has been created to document the project and to provide public education about the benefits of planting trees and protecting and perpetuating Hawaii’s forests.